Josephine (2001 film): Release

 Indigo, the film's German production company, went bankrupt during post-production; hence, Josephine was never shown in theatres.
-The only screening of the film in Croatia was at the 2002 Motovun Film Festival, to a lukewarm reception from the critics.
+The only screening of the film in Croatia was at the 2002 Motovun Film Festival, to an indifferent reception from the critics.
 According to Grlić, another German film company managed to acquire the rights to distribute the film in 2010.
-In the interim, he states, the film was shown (in breach of copyright laws) on many film festivals throughout the world.
+In the interim, he states that the film was shown (in breach of copyright laws) at many film festivals throughout the world.